Life Process Program Blog

 read moreSo whats the benefit in quitting an addiction?

-IF MOTIVATION is the force that drives you to act, then rewards are what you gain from that activity.
+If motivation is the force that drives you to act, then rewards are what you gain from that activity.
 People quit their addictions when they begin to get more rewards for living without the addiction than they got from...

 read moreSelf-manage your ‘addiction’ with the Life Process Program